 - 2020 in Berlin -

-As of such, you can enjoy a 100% safe user experience while exploring the most intimate parts of your body.
+At ALGUAPA, we put high importance on sexual health, and we can guarantee you will enjoy a 100% safe and stimulating experience while exploring the most intimate parts of your body.
 Our love toys furthermore come equipped with the highest-quality motors and chips for a smooth yet powerful experience.

 - A way to acknowledge that we should have certain sexual rights- including the right to comprehensive, appropriate, pleasure-inclusive, positive sex education.

 - A construct that invites us to acknowledge that pretty much any adult consensual sexual activity may be right for someone, and pretty much no act is right for everyone.

 - A term that can include anyone- including asexuals, those who do not enjoy sex, those who have experienced sexual trauma, and even those who have never had sex – because sex positivity does not describe the type of sex one does or doesn’t have, it describes their attitude about sexual diversity and people’s sexual rights.

 - Sex positivity cannot exist without consent- fully informed, non-coercive, mutual, enthusiastic consent.

 - A phrase that means “I love sex!”
 (Though if you do–that’s great!)

 - A phrase that means “I’m kinky or experimental; I’m not vanilla.”
 Those who enjoy “vanilla” sex can be just as sex positive as kinksters, and in fact, not all kinksters are sex-positive!

 - A phrase that can EVER be used this way: “If you were really sex positive, you’d have sex with me/do that kinky thing I want to try/open our relationship/etc.” You do not have to be “down for anything” to be sex positive.